Quantum coherence measures for generalized Gaussian wave packets under a Lorentz boost: Different measures of coherence and their corresponding plots

-In this section, we shall plot the Frobenius-norm measure of coherence that we have obtained in the earlier section with respect to the change in Gaussian width for different values of the boost parameter.
-At first we are going to consider the coherence measure obtained in eq.(\ref{co_me(1+1)}) for electron with rest mass $m\approx 0.5 \text{ MeV}$.
-For this case, the measure of coherence is valid upto $\sigma<0.5 \text{ MeV}$.
-In eq.(\ref{co_me(1+1)}), $\cosh\alpha=\frac{1}{\sqrt{1-\beta^2}}$ where $\beta=\frac{v}{c}$ is the boost parameter.
-The plot of $C_F(\rho)$ (for electrons) vs $\sigma$ for different values of $\beta$ and a fixed value of $n=2$ is given in Figure(\ref{F1}).
-From Figure(\ref{F1}), we observe that there is a substantial amount of loss in coherence for large boosts (e.g. $\beta=0.80,0.99$) with the change in the parameter $\sigma$ in contrast to lower values of the boost parameter(e.g. $\beta=0.3,0.0$).
+As $l_1$-norm measure of coherence is often considered to be more accurate coherence monotone, we plot this against $\sigma$.
+The plot of $C_{l_1}(\rho)$ (for electrons) vs $\sigma$ for different values of $\beta$ and a fixed value of $n=1.5$ is given in Figure(\ref{F1}).
+From Figure(\ref{F1}), we observe that there is a substantial amount of loss in coherence for large boosts (e.g. $\beta=0.80,0.97$) with the change in the parameter $\sigma$ in contrast to lower values of the boost parameter(e.g. $\beta=0.3,0.0$) for an electron.

+The coherence is being measured between the momentum and spin state of the electron.
+The boost enhances the momentum parameter corresponding to a loss of coherence between the two states.
+We shall next investigate the dependence of the coherence-measure for a fixed value of the boost parameter with different values of $n$.
+We start by considering $\beta=0.99$ and take values of $n$ which lies within the range of $n$ obtained in eq.(\ref{n_range}).
+As $n>-\frac{1}{2}$, we take the minimum value of $n$ to be $-0.45$ whereas the maximum value is taken to be same as the minimum upper bound of $n$ that is $1.5$ in case of the electron.
+We consider the (1+1)-dimensional model corresponding to the electron.
+From this subsection it is evident that the loss of coherence becomes significant with the increase in the boost parameter $\beta$ and $n$.
+From Fig.(\ref{F2}), it can be seen that with increasing value of $n$ the loss of coherence is higher when $C_{l_1}(\rho_\Lambda)$ is plotted against $\sigma$.

+We next plot $C_{l_1}(\rho_\Lambda)$ vs $\beta$ with fixed value of $n=4.5$, and different values of the $\sigma$ parameter in Fig.(\ref{F3}).
+It is important to note that even with an increase in the boost parameter the coherence loss is non-existent when the Gaussian-width corresponding to the momentum represent of the electron wave-function is zero.
+This kind of scenario represents a spiked wave-packet resembling the Dirac-delta function (which is quite evident in the $\sigma\rightarrow0$ limit for the $n=0$ case in eq.(\ref{fx})).
+Hence, the more de-localized is the momentum wave function, the loss of coherence due to boost is more significant.

+We next consider the coherence measure for the case of a neutron.
+For neutron, we consider the (3+1)-dimensional model developed in section (\ref{4}).
+From the forms of the Frobenius-norm measure of coherence in eq.(\ref{4d.21}) and the $l_1$-norm measure of coherence in eq.(\ref{4d.22}), it is evident that the two measures of coherence are identical to each other in the (3+1)-dimensional case as well.

-The Frobenius-norm measure of coherence obtained in eq.(\ref{co_me(1+3)}) for a neutron with a rest mass energy $m=939.36 \text{ MeV}$.
-As before we will need to consider $\sigma<939.36\text{ MeV}$ is plotted in Figure (\ref{F2}).
-As opposed to Figure(\ref{F1}), we observe a relatively lesser loss of coherence for identical boost parameters in Figure(\ref{F2}).
+As a result, we plot the the Frobenius-norm measure of coherence for a neutron with a rest mass energy $m=939.36 \text{ MeV}$.
+As before we have considered $\sigma<939.36\text{ MeV}$ and we have plotted $C_F(\rho_\Lambda)$ up to $\sigma=939~\text{MeV}$ in Figure (\ref{F4}).
+Due to the heavier rest mass energy of the neutron we observe a slower loss of coherence in neutron.